 In the end we decided that what we wanted to capture was the overall tone of our chats: anxiety and powerlessness in a scary world but served with a huge dollop of hope on top of it all.

 Lesley’s beautiful and timely opinion piece, Every Act Impacts was so brilliant we thought it deserved its own dedicated space.
-Read it here.
+You can read the full piece here.

 An extract from Lesley’s piece: